What are the Different Types of Buyers?

 In the middle of our spending spectrum, Market Researchers like to do their homework before making a purchase.
 They’re not itching to buy as soon as possible—but they’re not exactly cost-averse, either.
 These buyers want to review plenty of information about the products and services they need before making a decision, including case studies, product or service descriptions, reviews, and more.

-How to reach them: The key to a Market Researcher’s wallet is through good, hard data.
+How do you reach them: The key to a Market Researcher’s wallet is through good, hard data.
 The more content you can provide to this type of buyer, the better.
 While emotions will still play a role in how these consumers react to your messaging, this is an audience that does well with a “choose your own adventure” style experience with your brand’s digital presence.
 Make sure your website is filled to the brim with educational blog posts, reviews, case studies, and whitepapers/eBooks to give Market Researchers the information they need to pull the trigger.
 Use data and statistics from reputable sources and even use data from within your business to prove that you are the best option for this type of buyer to choose.

 3. The Value Shoppers

-How to reach them: If emotion and information represent two sides of the rhetorical triangle, value is a great representation of the third side.
+How do you reach them: If emotion and information represent two sides of the rhetorical triangle, value is a great representation of the third side.
 In order to make a compelling argument for your product or service to Value Shoppers, you need a solid understanding of what your best customers value about your brand over the competition.
 Is it price?
 Reliability?
 A warranty or guarantee?
 Appealing to these buyers means doing plenty of research to understand your true differentiating factor in the marketplace and making that comparison clear as crystal.
 Presenting some case studies from your current customers will help with the persuasion as well.

 The key to reaching customers in each one of these classifications of buyers is to know them well.
 Savvy marketers must understand the feelings that motivate people to make a purchase, the relevant information that will empower them, and the values they look for in whatever it is you are offering.
 With the powerful Consumer Insights tools in DemandJump, you can get a direct line into your audience’s brains with a look at the top questions they ask, websites they visit, and topics they explore as they work their way to a purchase decision.
 This tool will also show you where both you and your competitors rank for these keywords.
 You can then decide which ones to use in future content to attract more customers.
 Sign up for a free trial to get the whole story about your customers and their path to purchase.

 - Attribution Tracking